All Episodes

 After we saw the reactions to his actions in Iran, there's a kind of almost like a schism among his supporters.

-What happened and what is Trump's foreign policy?
+What happened, and what is Trump's foreign policy?

 The theory is that there's only two types of foreign policy.

-One of them is, you know, isolationist, which means the U.S. basically has no in no real significant interests in Europe, the Middle East, South Asia, wherever, uh, and and therefore whenever there's trouble anywhere, the the uh uh the prescription is supposedly to stay out of it.
+One of them is isolationist, which means the U.S. basically has no real significant interests in Europe, the Middle East, South Asia, wherever.

-And the only alternative is the United States should do nothing and let the world, you know, just go along its course, and if the Chinese want to take over, fine.
+And the only alternative is the United States should do nothing and let the world just go along its course.

 If that's the choice, there's an awful lot of people who are going to choose the second one because we've already done the first one.

-Even though the media, both the mainstream liberal media and also a lot of the media on the right constantly talk in terms of that dichotomy, I don't think the administration buys that.
+Even though the media, both the mainstream liberal media and also a lot of the media on the right, constantly talk in terms of that dichotomy, I don't think the administration buys that.

-In 2019, Mike Anton, who was in the first administration and is now an important figure in the State Department, he coined a phrase, "The Trump Doctrine."
-And I think that his description was accurate.
+In 2019, Mike Anton, who was in the first administration and is now an important figure in the State Department, he coined a phrase, the Trump doctrine.

 I recently commented on it in an essay that I wrote on the subject.